veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/button-toggle.md

 Button toggle component is used to toggle between on/off.
 When the button is clicked it will be activated and when the button is clicked again the button will be deactivated.

 ## Usage
-A Toggle is a specialized control which has the ability to be selected.
+A toggle is a specialized control which has the ability to be selected.
 It is used to activate button on/off.

 ### How to use
 1. Drag and drop the component.